-A track access agreement shall contain provisions for a system of performance scheme with delay and cancellation charges (see Section 5.7) that will apply under normal operating conditions, in accordance with Chapter 6, Section 22 a of the Swedish Railway Act.
+A track access agreement shall contain provisions for a system of performance scheme with delay and cancellation charges (see Section 5.7) that will apply under normal operating conditions, in accordance with Chapter 7, Section 28 of the Railway Market Act.
 The delay or cancellation charge is to be paid by the party that causes deviations from the infrastructure usage that is established in the timetable and track access agreement.
-Delay and cancellation charges are to be designed so that both the infrastructure manager and the user of the infrastructure take reasonable measures to prevent disruptions to railway system operations, in accordance with Chapter 7, Section 5 a of the Swedish Railway Act.
+Delay and cancellation charges are to be designed so that both the infrastructure manager and the user of the infrastructure take reasonable measures to prevent disruptions to railway system operations and to improve the performance of the railway network, in accordance with Chapter 7, Section 30 of the Railway Market Act.